Logo

 Gibbons Diet

-Gibbons are classified as omnivores; however, plant-based food makes up more than 70% of their daily diet.
-Fruits are their primary food source, accounting for about 60% of total intake, and they spend roughly 50 - 70% of their feeding time eating ripe fruits such as figs (Ficus species).
+Gibbons are omnivores, but most of their diet is plant-based.
+In fact, plant foods make up more than 70% of the gibbon diet.
+Fruits are their main food source, accounting for about 60% of total intake.
+Gibbons also spend around 50–70% of their feeding time eating ripe fruits, especially figs from Ficus species.

-In addition to fruit, gibbons consume young leaves, shoots, flowers, insects, and occasionally birds’ eggs.
-Their diet varies depending on species, habitat, and seasonal fruit availability.
-During the wet season, when fruit is abundant, fruit consumption increases.
-In contrast, during the dry season or in high-altitude and seasonal forests where fruit is limited, gibbons, especially species in the genus Nomascus, rely more heavily on leaves.
+Besides fruit, gibbons also eat young leaves, shoots, flowers, insects, and sometimes birds’ eggs.
+So, what do gibbons eat depends on the species, habitat, and season.
+During the wet season, when fruit is abundant, they eat more fruit.
+In the dry season, or in high-altitude and seasonal forests where fruit is harder to find, they rely more on leaves.
+This is especially common in some Nomascus species.

 Gibbons Behavior